This note derives the expectation energy for a wave function given by a single Slater determinant.

 does not require

-single-electron functions are most definitely not eigenfunctions of the
+since the single-electron functions are most definitely not

-individual term are all different.
-So the numbers
+in an individual term are all different.
+So the

 .
 Then so do